scripting-drafts/Conversational-Bot/README.md

 # Reddit-Deep-Learning
-Run the scraper with reddit_to_csv.py, make pairs (pairs.txt) out of the csv file (reddit-fetch.csv) with extract-pairs.py and train your model with DL_Chatbot.
+Run the scraper with reddit_to_csv.py, make pairs (pairs.txt) out of the csv file (reddit-fetch.csv) with extract-pairs.py and train your model with DL_Chatbot.py.
 For the sake of coherence in the conversations I recommend you run the srapper on a single subreddit.

 # Basic tuning for data modeling, RNN and the Chatbot.